antocuni/pyberryscript/proof-of-concept/README.md

 Now you are ready to try to control GPIO remotely from your laptop.

-The following should flash the led for half a second:
+Edit `toggle_led.py`, fix the IP address and run the following, which should flash the led for half a second:

 ```
 $ pip install pigpio
 $ python toggle_led.py
 ```

+This connects to the "normal" pigpiod server.
+It should just work.

+## Setup (pyscript)